Kanerix/python-project-template/README.md

 ### Installing dependencies

-You can install dependencies using `Peotry` with the following command:
+You can install dependencies using `Poetry` with the following command:

 ```shell
 $ poetry install
 Installing dependencies from lock file
 ```

-You can also use [Poetry depedency groups](https://python-poetry.org/docs/managing-dependencies/) to create groups, not required for running the application (test, dev, etc..).
+You can also use [Poetry dependency groups](https://python-poetry.org/docs/managing-dependencies/) to create groups, not required for running the application (test, dev, etc..).
 In this template there is a group called `dev` used to install dependencies required for development only.
 Install these dependencies with the following command.